 The amount of stock given is set by role and level.
 So if you progress in your career and increase your impact at Wise, then sometimes more stock is granted, depending on your role and responsibilities.

-Stock options are usually taxed in a similar way to other taxable income.
-The taxing point can be at grant, vesting, exercise, sale or when changing your tax residency.
-In most countries, you don’t have to pay any tax until you can exercise and sell your stock options.
+RSUs are usually taxed in a similar way to other taxable income.
+The taxing point can be at grant, vesting, sale or when changing your tax residency.
+In most countries, you don’t have to pay any tax until your RSUs are vested and also when you sell your shares.
 Exceptions can happen when you relocate or do remote work.

 The tax an employee has to pay depends on their tax residency, so it’s worth doing your homework.
 It can get a little complicated sometimes, and that’s when it’s time to see a tax advisor.

-2 Vesting period: The time an employee has to work for the company to earn the stock options or Restricted Stock Units.
-At Wise, we have a four year vesting period, which means our employees earn their stock option/RSU package incrementally over four years.
+1 Vesting period: The time an employee has to work for the company to earn the Restricted Stock Units.
+At Wise, we have a four year vesting period, which means our employees earn their RSU package incrementally over four years.

-3 Public vs. private company: Privately held companies are owned by founders and private investors (including employees).
-A public company sells all or a portion of itself to the public via an Initial Public Offering (IPO), which means that shareholders have a claim to part of the company’s assets and profits.
+2 Publicly listed company: A public company sells all or a portion of itself to the public via an Initial Public Offering (IPO), which means that shareholders have a claim to part of the company’s assets and profits.
 Wise became a public company on 7 July 2021.

-6 One year cliff: To earn any stock options from working at Wise, our employees need to work here for at least one year.
+3 One year cliff: To earn any RSUs from working at Wise, our employees need to work here for at least one year.
 After a year, they’ll have vested the first 25% of their option/RSU package.
 After this cliff, the rest of their package will be vested incrementally until their four year Wise anniversary.